flutter/website/src/docs/development/tools/android-studio.md

 Gradle scripts).

-If you already have the entire project opened as a Flutter app in Android Studio, there's two equivalent ways to open the Android files on their own for editing in the IDE.
-Make sure that you're on the latest version of Android Studio and the Flutter plugins first before trying this.
+If you already have the entire project opened as a Flutter app in Android Studio, there are two equivalent ways to open the Android files on their own for editing in the IDE.
+Before trying this, make sure that you're on the latest version of Android Studio and the Flutter plugins.

-* In the ["project
-   view"]({{site.android-dev}}/studio/projects/#ProjectView), you
-   should see a subdirectory immediately under the root of your flutter app named `android`.
-Right click on it, then select `Flutter > Open Android module in Android Studio`.
+* In the ["project view"][], you should see a subdirectory immediately under the root of your flutter app named `android`.
+Right click on it, then select **Flutter > Open Android module in Android Studio**.
 * OR, you can open any of the files under the `android` subdirectory for editing.
-You should then see a "Flutter commands" banner at the top of the editor with a link  labeled `Open for Editing in Android Studio`.
+You should then see a "Flutter commands" banner at the top of the editor with a link  labeled **Open for Editing in Android Studio**.
   Click that link.

 For both options, Android Studio gives you the option to use separate windows or to replace the existing window with the new project when opening a second project.
 Either option is fine.

 If you don't already have the Flutter project opened in Android studio, you can open the Android files as their own project from the start:

-1. Click "Open an existing Android Studio Project" on the Welcome splash screen, or `File > Open` if Android Studio is already open.
+1. Click **Open an existing Android Studio Project** on the Welcome splash screen, or **File > Open** if Android Studio is already open.
 2. Open the `android` subdirectory immediately under the flutter app root.
 For example if the project is called `flutter_app`, open `flutter_app/android`.

-If you haven't run your Flutter app yet you may see Android Studio report a build error when you open the `android` project.
-Run `flutter packages get` in the app's root directory and rebuild the project by selecting `Build > Make` to fix it.
+If you haven't run your Flutter app yet, you may see Android Studio report a build error when you open the `android` project.
+Run `flutter packages get` in the app's root directory and rebuild the project by selecting **Build > Make** to fix it.

 ## Editing Android code in IntelliJ IDEA {#edit-android-code}

 To enable editing of Android code in IntelliJ IDEA, you need to configure the location of the Android SDK:

  1. In **Preferences > Plugins**, enable **Android Support** if you haven't already.
  1. Right-click the **android** folder in the Project view, and select **Open Module Settings**.
  1. In the **Sources** tab, locate the **Language level** field, and select level 8 or later.
  1. In the **Dependencies** tab, locate the **Module SDK** field, and select an Android SDK.
 If no SDK is listed, click **New** and specify the location of the Android SDK.
 Make sure to select an Android SDK matching the one used by